SoftwareAG/c8y-docs/content/device-tutorials/network-router-bundle/interaction.md

 #### Digital output

-Digital outputs can be controlled using the "Relay array control" widget, see below in the screenshot.
+Digital outputs can be controlled using the "Relay array control" widget, see the screenshot below.
 The green icon means “closed (low value)” and the red icon means “opened (high value)”.
 The numbering of the GPIO pins are the same as listed on the router.
 For the NTC-220 model, three GPIO pins can be set.

 ![Relay Array Widget](/images/device-demos/casa-system-router/router-relay-array.png)

 ### <a name="parameters"></a> Configuration management

 You can retrieve, modify and save user configuration data.
-To do this, navigate to the router in  **Device Management > All devices** and switch to its [Configuration](/users-guide/device-management/#config) tab and click **Reload** in the **Configuration** section to request configuration data.
+To do this, navigate to the router in  **Device Management > All devices** and switch to its [Configuration](/users-guide/device-management/#config) tab.
+Click **Reload** in the **Configuration** section to request configuration data.
 It will take a few seconds to download.
 After the configuration data has arrived, you will see a list of parameters and their corresponding values.
 You can then make changes to the configuration and save them back to the device.

 You can also request a configuration snapshot from the device and later apply the configuration snapshot to other devices.